Day Treatment Program or PHP Therapy

-Day treatment program or partial hospitalization program (PHP) is the next step down from inpatient treatment and step up from intensive outpatient program (IOP).
+Day treatment programs or partial hospitalization programs (PHP) or PHP therapy are the next step down from inpatient treatment and a step up from intensive outpatient programs (IOP).
 In most mental health day treatment programs, patients spend several hours each day at the treatment facility.

-In addition, more supervision including the monitoring of psychiatric symptoms and intake of medication is associated with PHP than with IOP, but this is also subject to your insurance cover limit that could determine the range of services that you will receive.
+In addition, more supervision, including the monitoring of psychiatric symptoms and intake of medication, is associated with PHP than with IOP, but this is also subject to your insurance coverage limit, which could determine the range of services that you will receive.

 - Participants live at home or in sober or transitional living accommodations.